zilinissleepin/freqtrade/docs/strategy-callbacks.md

         :param side: 'long' or 'short' - indicating the direction of the proposed trade
         :param is_entry: True if the order is an entry order, False if it's an exit order.
         :param **kwargs: Ensure to keep this here so updates to this won't break your strategy.
-        :return float: New entry price value if provided
+        :return float or None: New entry price value if provided
         """

         # Limit entry orders to use and follow SMA200 as price target for the first 10 minutes since entry trigger for BTC/USDT pair.